 Is Core Training the Same as Working Your Abs?

 Seniors may question the importance of core workouts, as most people assume that “core” refers exclusively to the abdominal muscles.
-Your core is more than just your abs – it also includes the front side and the back side of your body as well.
-They are the areas that stabilize and help with movement and agility.
+But the core is more than just your abs ? it also includes the front side and the back side of the body as well.

 Core workouts will target the erector spinae, which are the muscles that make up both your back and your glutes.